sazadeh/NLPProject/README.md

 The negative sampling (with 5 words) was tried based on literature.

-The final models chosen were: DBOW (due to itès consistently low error rate with the advantage of less memory required) window size of 5 Alpha of 0.025 final Learning rate of 0.0001
+The final models chosen were: DBOW (due to itès consistently low error rate with the advantage of less memory required) window size of 5 Alpha of 0.025 final Learning rate of 0.0001 <br />

 **Results:**<br />
 The Doc2Vec is a strong methodology for predicting sentiments.However the model has to be chosen carefully and it has to be tuned.
 The original papers indicated that a more complex concatenated models had the lowest error rate however we found that the simpler DBOW Model was the same or better.